hadiamjad/TrackerSift/README.md

 wait untill database connection is established
 P.S make your URI is updated with apprpriate credentials

-2. Before starting selenium automation code, provide apprpriate link to unpacked extension and list of sites url that you want to visit and then run the traces.py
+2. Before starting selenium automation code, provide appropriate link to unpacked extension and list of sites url that you want to visit and then run the traces.py